 Taking Initiative Examples During Job Search

-2. Preparing a relevant presentation for an interview.
+2. Crafting a pertinent presentation tailored for a specific job interview.

 Taking The Initiative Tips at Work

 Consider the following tips when taking initiative at your workplace in remote or in-person settings.

 Ricardo Luís from Talentify.io begins with the first three tips below.

 A professional with initiative must always be attentive to the environment around them.
 This way, they can identify what needs to be done and how they can contribute to improving the team’s results.

 Contribute new ideas to your team and the company based on your observations and the aspects for improvement that you identified.
 It could be by suggesting a cheap way to acquire a service while not compromising quality.

 If you’ve ever worked in a retail establishment, you know that certain items get increased business during various seasons.
 You set up a display near the cash register for seasonal goods and devise a schedule for switching it out.